-The BHA's goal is to upgrade the properties while avoiding displacement of current residents and to preserve affordability for extremely low-income households.
+The BHA's goal is to upgrade the property while avoiding displacement of current residents and to preserve affordability for extremely low-income households.
+The BHA is seeking plans that include the rehabilitation of the existing 125 Amory Street building as well as potentially new construction infill housing-affordable or mixed-income housing-that will ensure the long-term viability of the low-income housing units.
 The successful Proposer (the selected "Developer") must demonstrate the ability and experience to implement a comprehensive plan to achieve that goal.
-Only proposals for rehabilitation will be considered under this RFP-i.e., not proposals for new construction.